malpa222/portfolio/_pages/redteaming/in-depth.md

 I will try to answer the main research question by working on each of the sub-questions and producing a multiplatform keylogger written in Rust.

+### Research strategies

+In order to answer the sub-questions and produce the conclusion of the research I will combine different research strategies.
+This approach is going to allow me to structurize my work and validate the quality of my research.

+- Does Rust have native support on Windows/Linux?

+    In order to answer this question I need to look into the history of the language, supported platforms and current frameworks (if any).
+Moreover, I need to develop software which works close with the system internals to be able to produce a meaningful answer.
+To research supported platforms I will use the Library strategy.
+With the Library research results I am going to continue to the Lab strategy to test if the Library research was indeed correct.

+- How long does it takes to develop a malware in Rust?

+    This research questions will require the combination of Library, Workshop and Lab strategies.
+I will use Library to find how to develop malware on Linux and Windows.
+    Then, I am going to use that knowledge in the Workshop, to develop the software and validate it in the Lab.
+The results from the Workshop are going to have the biggest impact on the answer of this research question.

+- How does Rust handle binary portability/cross-platform compiling?

+    After having developed the malware, I need to prepare it to work on both Windows and Linux systems.
+This will require combining knowledge gained from previous research and some additional Library activities which might lead me to new frameworks or techniques for cross-compiling.
+I am going to test the results in the Lab research strategy.

+Having researched all the sub-questions I would be ready to produce the answer to the final question.
+To do that, I need to use the product of the research in the Lab to see if and how does it work and then present it to my peers in the Workshop strategy.

 ## Does Rust have native support on Windows/Linux?

 Since Rust was created with portability in mind, one would expect the language to be have good support for interacting with the kernel/api of the OS.
 And indeed,